How much does a hip to gable loft conversion cost?

 Is a hip to gable conversion more expensive than a dormer?

-Generally, yes.
-A hip to gable conversion involves more structural work, including rebuilding the side of the roof, which makes it costlier than a basic rear dormer alone.
+Yes.
+A hip to gable conversion involves more structural work, as the entire side roof must be rebuilt into a full gable end.
+This makes it more expensive than a standard rear dormer on its own.

 Can I combine a hip to gable with a dormer?